 How are they Classified?

 Dangerous when wet substances fall under Class 4 dangerous goods.
-As a division of Class 4 Flammable Solids, these chemicals pose a unique set of properties and hazards for the organisations that handle and store them.
+These chemicals pose a unique set of properties and hazards for the organisations that handle and store them.

 The ADG Code details the classification and division of all flammable solids: